New year stocks rally stalls as trade talks, data disappoint

 "It is raising the possibility of a technical recession in Europe.
 One of the big challenges is that if this is replicated in Italy's data tomorrow, that potentially brings the budget questions back into the market's thoughts."

-The European Central Bank will publish the minutes from its December meeting later where it formal shuttered the mass bond buying program it has been using in recent years.
+The European Central Bank will publish the minutes from its December meeting later where it formal shuttered the mass bond buying programme it has been using in recent years.

-The dollar remained on the defensive too after hitting its lowest level since mid-October.
+The dollar <.DXY> remained on the defensive too after hitting its lowest level since mid-October.

 The greenback was down a tenth of a percent against the euro at $1.1556.
 The single currency gained 0.9 percent against the dollar during the previous session, its biggest one-day gain since late June.

-China's yuan also muscled higher, breaching the 6.8 per dollar level for the first time since August in both onshore and offshore trade in Asia.
+China's yuan also muscled higher, breaching the 6.8 per dollar level for the first time since August in both onshore <CNY=CFXS> and offshore <CNH=D4> trade in Asia.

 "This drop in the dollar is an overdue correction following a surprisingly robust few weeks despite the massive collapse in U.S. rate expectations," said Ulrich Leuchtmann, currency strategist at Commerzbank.